Kagu-chan/jpdb.io/README.md

 1. Create a directory in your iCloud Drive
 2. Put the extension script in this directory and sync with your device (via `Files` app)
 3. Install the extension `Userscripts` from the app store
-4. Configure the app to use the created directy as source
+4. Configure the app to use the created directly as source
 5. Enable the extension script in safari

 If updates are available, Userscripts may attempt to automatically update, but this is currently not tested.